Nicholasangelo/Potty-Train/README.md

 # Potty-Train
-A dynamic and fun potty training scheduler for daycares or large families.  developed in html, CSS, javaScript, and jQuery.
-Powered by Firebase.
+A dynamic and fun potty training scheduler for daycares, large families or even Pet Kennels!  developed in html, CSS, javaScript, and jQuery.
+Powered with Firebase.